vasilakisfil/Introspected-REST/README.md

 Which is the best solution?
 It depends, and that's why we should embrace MicroTypes.
-The `Link` header-based solution is representation agnoistic and could benefit some clients that don't deal much with the conent but in practice such clients are very rary, especially in our use case.
+The `Link` header-based solution is representation-agnostic and could benefit some clients that don't deal much with the content but in practice such clients are very rare, especially in our use case.
 The second solution would limit the client application developer if she wanted to have a link of a specific page, while the last solution would limit the API developer to avoid having the number of total pages in the response, because it could be a huge cost to the database level.